kershrita/Data-Science-Roadmap/README.md

   - Hands-on exercise: Data exploration & visualization from diamonds database.
   - Assignment: Data exploration & visualization from flights database.

-- **Session 4**: Diamonds with pandas & matplotlib
+- **Session 4**: Planets with pandas & matplotlib
-  - Recap on SQLite.
-  - More data exploration using pandas.
-  - More data visualization using matplotlib.
   - The importance of data cleaning and handling missing data.
   - Techniques for handling missing values (imputation).
+  - How to choose the right imputation method.
+  - More data exploration using pandas.
-  - Hands-on exercise: Data exploration & visualization from platnets database.
+  - Hands-on exercise: Data exploration & visualization from planets database.
   - Assignment: ...

 ### Week 3: Data Preparation and Feature Engineering